-Marek Nekvasil, Vojtěch Svátek
+Marek Nekvasil, Vojtěch Svátek, Ota Novotný

-Department of Information and Knowledge Engineering, University of Economics, Prague, Winston Churchill Sq.
-4, 130 67, Prague 3, Czech Republic {nekvasim,svatek}@vse.cz
+Department of Information and Knowledge Engineering and Department of Information Technologies University of Economics, Prague, Winston Churchill Sq.
+4, 130 67, Prague 3, Czech Republic {nekvasim,svatek,novotnyo}@vse.cz

-Abstract: In recent years, semantic technologies have been included in broader and broader areas of application deployment, and their scope has been constantly expanding.
-The differences amongst them, however, are often vast and the successes of such investments are uncertain.
-This work provides a possible approach to the categorization of semantic applications and uses it to formulate a set of critical success factors of the deployment of these technologies in a business environment.
-Finally, it outlines how it is possible to formulate the maturity models of enterprises for preliminary assessment of the investments into semantic applications.
+Abstract: Broader and broader areas of application deployment are covered by semantic technologies recently and in the meantime their scope is increasing constantly.
+The possibilities of semantic applications are now so vast that they cannot be judged as one market segment any longer.
+The skepticism that arises due to the uncertainty of investments in such technologies is only augmented by these differences.
+This paper provides a possible approach to the categorization of semantic applications and subsequently sets several critical success factors for the deployment of these technologies in a business environment.
+Last but not least a possibility of how maturity models of enterprises for preliminary assessment of the investments into semantic applications can be formed is outlined.